AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Momentum.md

 ## Indicator parameters

-SMA indicator needs three parameters: mapping with the `"value"` field in it, period and a type of series to be displayed as:
+There are three parameters a Momentum indicator has, one of them is necessary - the mapping.
+Two other ones are the period and the series type.
+The series type can be easily changed any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.
+The following code sample demonstrates a Momentum indicator with parameters set as default.

 ```
-var sma10 = plot.sma(mapping, 10, "column");
+var momentum = plot.momentum(mapping, 14, "line");
 ```

 ## Visualization

-Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where SMA with different parameters and settings is added to different plots:
+Visualization of an indicator depends on series type.
+Here is a sample where Momentum with different parameters and settings is added to different plots:

 ```
-// create SMA indicator with period 20 and show as line on the first plot
+// create and adjust the Momentum indicator with settings adjusted
-var sma20 = plot_0.sma(mapping, 20).series();
+var momentum_1 = plot_1.momentum(mapping, 10, "area").series();
-sma20.stroke('#bf360c');
+momentum_1.stroke("0.5 gray");
+momentum_1.fill("#ffd54f");

-// create SMA indicator with period 50 and show as column on the second plot
+// create and adjust the Momentum indicator with settings adjusted
-var sma50 = plot_1.sma(mapping, 50, "column").series();
+var momentum_2 = plot_2.momentum(mapping, 40, "column").series();
-sma50.fill('#ff6d00');
+momentum_2.stroke("0.5 lightGray");
+momentum_2.fill("#ff6d00");
 ```

-Live sample:

 {sample}STOCK\_Technical\_Indicators\_Momentum\_02{sample}